ldtp/cobra/CobraWinLDTP/README.txt

 To create CobraWinLDTP package (Credit: David Connet @VMware):
-If planing to build package, copy WinLdtpdService.exe to the folder where rest of DLL's exist "c:\Program Files (x86)\Windows Installer XML v3.5\bin\candle.exe" -pedantic CobraWinLDTP.wxs "c:\Program Files (x86)\Windows Installer XML v3.5\bin\light.exe" -pedantic -spdb -sadv -dcl:high -ext WixUIExtension -ext WixUtilExtension -dWixUILicenseRtf=License.rtf -out CobraWinLDTP.msi CobraWinLDTP.wixobj
+If planing to build package, copy WinLdtpdService.exe to the folder where rest of DLL's exist "c:\Program Files (x86)\WiX Toolset v3.6\bin\candle.exe" -pedantic CobraWinLDTP.wxs "c:\Program Files (x86)\WiX Toolset v3.6\bin\light.exe" -pedantic -spdb -sadv -dcl:high -ext WixUIExtension -ext WixUtilExtension -dWixUILicenseRtf=License.rtf -out CobraWinLDTP.msi CobraWinLDTP.wixobj

 By default LDTP listens in localhost, to listen in all ports, set environment variable LDTP_LISTEN_ALL_INTERFACE and then run WinLdtpdService.exe as an user with administrator privillage in Windows 7, else you will get exception Access Denied.
 Other option is: Disable ACL in Control Panel->User Accounts->Change User Account Control settings Other option (Still you need to set LDTP_LISTEN_ALL_INTERFACE), you need to run as administrator: set LDTP_LISTEN_ALL_INTERFACE=1 # To listen on all interface